-For instance, many times they don’t drive with anticipation.
+For instance, many times they don’t drive with anticipation while working at a hard lean startup.
 Using and depending on GPS often leads to sudden turns or lane changes.
 When you are using an atlas and road signs, you start preparing to change lanes, slow down, or merge in anticipation of turning.
-You’ve looked at the road and understand what’s happening.
+You have looked at the road and understand what is happening.
 You know the details.
-If you drove much before GPS, you still have the innate sense to drive with anticipation because of the hard work you’ve done in the past.
+If you drove much before GPS, you still have the innate sense to drive with anticipation because of the hard work you have done in the past with lean startups.

 You Need An Education